lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 Chapter 1.1 Retrieving the image
 =================================

 Before you install Lubuntu, you need to retrieve the correct image.
 Lubuntu provides supports AMD64 CPU types also known as 64 bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
 If you have a 32 bit processor we unfortunately had to drop support but 18.04 LTS is still supported until 2021 for 32 bit.
+Lubuntu 20.04 is a Long term support release supported until 2023.

 LTS vs. Regular Releases
 ------------------------